Robert Forbes1

 Last Edited=26 May 2005

 Elizabeth Hadley is the daughter of Benjamin Hadley.1 She married Frederick Hamilton, 3rd Viscount Boyne, son of Hon.
 Gustavus Hamilton and Hon.
-Dorothea Bellew, on 25 August 1737 at Chapelizod, County Dublin, Ireland, in a private marriage.
+Dorothea Bellew, on 25 August 1737 at Chapelizod, County Dublin, IrelandG, in a private marriage.
 The validity of this marriage was never proved, and he sought to have it set aside.1

 Citations